-Whilst attending the unveiling of the Gulf War Memorial in 2016 for which Rachel embroidered the shroud that was used to cover it and which was later auctioned to raise well over £1000, the idea of a memorial to The 14th/20th King’s Hussars was born.
+Whilst attending the unveiling of the Gulf War Memorial in 2016 for which Rachel embroidered the shroud that covered it and which was later auctioned to raise over £1000, the idea of a memorial to The 14th/20th King’s Hussars was born.

-There, began the hard slog to erect a memorial befitting the Regiment, that would be the perfect representation for years to come.
+There began the hard slog to create a design befitting the Regiment, that would represent it for years to come.

-We discussed the idea with Gen Sir Richard Sheriff, the then Colonel of the Regiment.
-The initial designs were refused by the NMA officials as they were too flamboyant and would not compliment the other Cavalry monuments in the crescent, but with some help from Peter Orgil who was Head of Estates we were able to produce a fantastic design.
-Peter has since retired, but before he did he sent us a wonderful email expressing his delight at working with us, how taken he was with our passion and how he wished us every success with our venture.
+We discussed the idea with Gen Sir Richard Sheriff, the then, Colonel of the Regiment.
+The initial designs were refused as they were a bit too flamboyant and would not compliment the other Cavalry monuments in the crescent, but with some help from Peter Orgil who was then Head of Estates we were able to produce a fantastic design.

-We approached a number of companies for ‘all-in’ quotes, the cheapest of which was £38,000 and most expensive almost £52,000.
-We soon realised that in order to achieve our dream we were going to have to work much harder, break the venture down into components and project manage ourselves.
-By doing this we were able to shave the cost down to a realistic goal.
+We approached a number of companies for ‘all-in’ quotes, but soon realised that in order to achieve our dream we were going to have to work much harder, break the project down into components and source each item individually.

-The Regiment was formed in 1922 following the amalgamation of the 14th and XXth.
-October 2022 will see the centenary anniversary of that bond and a truly fitting time to unveil our testament.
-So a deadline was set and one that we feel is very achievable.
+The Regiment was formed in 1922 following an amalgamation of the 14th and XXth.
+2022 will see the centenary anniversary of that bond and a fitting time to unveil our creation.
+So a deadline was set and one we feel is very achievable.

-We decided to auction the flag on eBay and stated that anything raised would go towards ‘ the monument’ fund .
-News of the auction spread and people began asking questions about ‘the monument’ and we had to reveal our plans.
+We decided to auction the flag on eBay and stated that anything raised would go towards ‘ the monument’ .
+News of the auction spread across Facebook and social media and people then began asking questions about ‘the monument’ so we had to reveal our plans.